Featuring Lesya Liu

 So how do you advertise on Facebook effectively?

-First you become really clear on the rules of the game.
+First, you become really clear on the rules of the game.

-The first thing to make sure you’re doing is you are creating engaging promotion.
+The first thing to make sure you’re doing is you are creating engaging promotions.
 This has two components to it: value offer and the right execution.
 It’s up to you to decide what value you bring to the table.
 When you decide to promote your offering, make sure you’re as concise and clear as possible.
 Note that Facebook allows 90 characters for the copy, and the image that goes with it cannot have more than 20 percent text in it.

-How To Set Up Ads
+How to Set up Ads

 There are two options for creating ads: the Facebook Ads Creator and the Power Editor.
 Although Ads Creator is limited in its capabilities, it’s much more user-friendly.
 Get comfortable with Ads Creator before jumping to Power Editor.